 The Program on Ethics offers an interdisciplinary undergraduate minor in ethics.
-The minor is intended to be an integrated component of a student’s major studies.
+This minor is intended to be an integrated component of a student's major studies and to provide interdisciplinary training in ethical reasoning.
 Students will complete the minor by taking select values courses in philosophy and their major.
 A rapidly changing world brings with it both benefits and problems.
 Thinking seriously about the problems requires students who have the ability to think across disciplinary boundaries.
+By encouraging students to recognize and analyze how the abstract terms of ethical theory play out in practice, as well as how the practical realities of work within various disciplines inform and constrain ethical argumentation, this minor enables students to make positive and informed contributions to their worlds.

 Requirements